Anomalies in String-inspired Non-local Extensions of QED: Introduction

 and the form factor $\mathcal{K}$ has the function of smearing the interaction vertex, such that it becomes spatially finite in size, rather than being point-like, thereby making the interaction non-local.
 Apart from being an entire function of the $\Box$ operator with infinite derivatives so that no new poles are introduced to the theory; there are no conditions on the form of $\mathcal{K}(\Box)$, and any function that has the required properties is acceptable.
 However, in order for the UV behavior of loop amplitudes to be finite and avoid divergences, a common choice is to use a simple exponential function

 where $m$ is the mass of the particle, and $\Lambda$ is the scale of non-locality.
 With this choice of form factors, it is easy to see that at high energies, loop amplitudes behave like $\sim e^{-\frac{s}{\Lambda^{2}}}$, which is suppressed when $s > \Lambda^{2}$ and is thus free from UV divergences.
 However, the construction in eqs.~(\ref{eq:NL_Action}) and (\ref{eq:form_factor}) is an ansatz not derived from first principles, and should be treated as an Effective Field Theory (EFT) of yet another UV completion above the scale of non-locality.
-Nonetheless, non-locality introduced this way can still be used to calculate observables.
+Furthermore, the form factor in eq. (\ref{eq:form_factor}) will render the theory acausal, albeit at a level suppressed by the scale of non-locality (which should be high).
+This is the same issue that plagues the Lee-Wick theory \cite{Lee:1969fy, Lee:1970iw}\footnote{Actually, the Lee-Wick theory emerges as the LO expansion of the form factor in eq. (\ref{eq:form_factor})}.
+Causality violation in such theories was discussed in \cite{Coleman}, and \cite{Alvarez:2009af} described how such causality violation could be measured in colliders.
+In spite of all of this, non-locality introduced this way can still be used to calculate observables.

+The form factor in eq. (\ref{eq:form_factor}) is reminiscent of the star product in noncommutative geometries (see for instance \cite{Witten:1985cc, Seiberg:1999vs, Minwalla:1999px}), which is defined as